republique-et-canton-de-geneve/git-sync/README.md

 At État de Genève, such a wide-access GitLab user has been created to allow a [Fisheye](https://www.atlassian.com/software/fisheye) server to log on to GitLab and to freely retrieve commits from any Git repository.
-The list of wide-access GitLab users, if any, is supplied as a parameter to the application.
+The list of wide-access GitLab users, if any, is supplied as parameter `wide-access-users` in the application's configuration file.

 ### GitLab users not to be cleaned